sam-goodwin/eventual/website/docs/guide/unit-testing.md

 ### `publishEvent`s into an environment

-Using `TestEnvironment`'s `publishEvent` method, you can publish events into the test environment to test event handlers.
+To simulate an event being published to a Service, use the `publishEvent` method.
 It accepts two arguments: a reference to the event to publish and its data.
 For example:

 ```ts
 await env.publishEvent(myEvent, {
   prop: "value",
 });
 ```

+Note: calling `publishEvent` will progress time by one until, identically to calling `await env.tick()`.

 Here is a more advanced example that tests an event handler that sends a signal to a workflow execution by its ID: